-100 Introduction to Sociology (3)
+100 Introduction to Sociology (4)

-Employs the sociological imagination to explore society and social experience.
-Introducing the students to a diverse range of sociological approaches, the course emphasizes the complex relationships between individuals and their social worlds, social structure and social institutions, socialization, social interaction, and social identities and inequalities.
+Introduces students to a diverse range of theoretical sociological approaches, as well as the diverse real life perspectives of the field.
+The course covers a number of themes, including race and ethnicity, poverty, family, population growth, difference and inequality, and more.
+Students will be educated about the complex relationships between individuals and their social worlds, social structure and social institutions, socialization, social interaction, and social identities and inequalities.
 Fall and Spring.

-200 Criminology (3)
+200 Criminology (4)

-Provides an introduction to the field of criminology, surveying the social construction of crime, the legal conceptualization of crime, the nature and extent of crime, the theoretical models on the causes of crime, typologies of crime, and the criminal justice response from policing, to trial, to institutionalization.
-Substantive attention is devoted to the importance of race, gender and social class in the American criminal justice system and the reliance on prisons as the solution to the crime problem.
+Provides an introduction to the field of criminology, surveying the social construction of crime, the legal conceptualization of crime, the nature and extent of crime, trends in crime and criminality over time, theoretical models on the causes of crime, typologies of crime, and the criminal justice response from policing, to trial, to incarceration.
+Substantive attention is devoted to the centrality of the intersections of race, gender and social class as major variables in criminology and in the American criminal justice system.
+The "color" of (in)justice and the reliance on mass incarceration as the solution to the crime problem are investigated.
 Spring.

-210 Contemporary Social Problems (3)
+210 Contemporary Social Problems (4)

 Explores the institutional and cultural causes of selected social problems in contemporary U.S. society.
 Also critically examines the ways in which social problems are constructed and defined.
 Particular attention is paid to the ways in which social institutions perpetuate social problems.
-Fall and Spring.
+Students will incorporate field experience in order to more fully understand and apply important concepts.
+Spring.

-Juvenile Delinguency (3)
+Juvenile Delinquency (4)

-Traces the socio-historical discovery of childhood and the social and cultural construction of adolescence and delinquency.
+Traces the socio-historical discovery of childhood, the social and cultural construction of adolescence and delinquency, the emergence of special rules and laws for children and adolescents, the establishment of the juvenile justice system, the legal rights of minors, and intervention and prevention strategies.
 Drawing from various bodies of social thought, the extent, nature, and social location of delinquent behavior is investigated.
-Current changes in juvenile justice are critically analyzed relative to the impact of theory on social policy and future implications for childhood, adolescence and juvenile (in)justice.
+Current changes in juvenile justice such as lowering the age of majority, curfews and the waiver of juvenile offenders to the adult courts are critically analyzed relative to the impact of theory on social policy and future implications for childhood, adolescence and juvenile (in)justice.
 Fall.

-221 Race and Ethnic Relations (3)
+Race and Ethnic Relations (4)

-Critically examines the construction of race and ethnic identities and the ways in which dominance and subordination are linked to this process.
-Course surveys related issues including group formation, racial and ethnic stratification, prejudice and discrimination, race privilege, and patterns of domination, segregation, and integration in multi-ethnic societies.
-Fall.
+Critically examines the social construction of race and ethnic identities and the ways in which dominance and subordination are linked to this process.
+The course surveys related issues including arbitrary categorization, group formation, racial and ethnic stratification, prejudice and discrimination, race privilege, and patterns of domination, segregation, and integration in multi-ethnic societies.
+Students are required to select and conduct a community service project enhancing race and ethnic relations throughout the semester and to present their experience.
+Fall and Spring.